magmast/rmatrix/README.md

 ```

 ## License

-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the [LICENSE file](LICENSE) for details